-The registered charity UKCOD was originally founded in 1996 as an experiment to find out whether people could use the internet to discuss and become better informed about the complex issues that affect their lives.
-UKCOD fell dormant around 1999, and was revived in 2003 by a new generation of trustees and volunteers, who started a new project called mySociety.
-All of our charitable work is now carried out under this name.
+The registered charity was originally founded as UKCOD (UK Citizens Online Democracy) in 1996 as an experiment to find out whether people could use the internet to discuss and become better informed about the complex issues that affect their lives.
+UKCOD fell dormant around 1999, and was revived in 2003 by a new generation of trustees and volunteers, who used the name mySociety for their activities; in 2020, we formally changed the charity’s name to mySociety.

-All staff are employed by mySociety Ltd, and have the opportunity to work on both charitable and commercial projects. mySociety Ltd charges UKCOD and Mapumental Ltd for the staff time used by those companies.
+mySociety’s staff have the opportunity to work on both charitable and commercial projects. mySociety charges SocietyWorks Ltd for the staff time used for commercial work.

 Many of the current charitable projects started out as private initiatives run by volunteers in their spare time, and mySociety continues to be supported by a large and disparate community of volunteers, too numerous to name here, who provide invaluable support, advice, technical expertise and common sense.
 The trustees and staff are of course immensely grateful for the contributions they make.

-Ultimately we are governed by UKCOD’s board of trustees, who oversee our charitable work and the activities of the two commercial subsidiaries, and are responsible for ensuring that we comply with all relevant legal and constructive requirements.
-All trustees give their time and expertise on a voluntary basis and are entirely unwaged.
+Ultimately we are governed by mySociety’s board of trustees, who oversee all of the group’s activities and are responsible for ensuring that we comply with all relevant legal and constructive requirements.
+Trustees give their time and expertise on a voluntary basis and are entirely unwaged.

-mySociety Ltd and Mapumental Ltd have their own boards of directors.
-There is some crossover in membership between the three boards, but never 100%, and the entities maintain an ‘arm’s length’ relationship.
+SocietyWorks Ltd has its own board of directors.
+There is some crossover in membership between the two boards, but never 100%, and the entities maintain an ‘arm’s length’ relationship.

-The boards of UKCOD, mySociety Ltd and Mapumental Ltd each meet approximately quarterly.
+The boards of mySociety and SocietyWorks Ltd each meet approximately quarterly.